Garden State Parkway: 1940s–1950s

 The landscape architect and engineer in charge of the newly named Garden State Parkway was Gilmore David Clarke of the engineering firm Parsons Brinckerhoff, who had worked with Robert Moses on the parkway systems around New York City.
 Clarke's design prototypes for the parkway combined the example of the Pennsylvania Turnpike, a model of efficiency with parallels in the German autobahn routes of the 1930s, with the Merritt Parkway model that stressed a planted "green belt" for beauty.
 Both design models featured wide planted medians to prevent head-on collisions and mask the glare of oncoming headlights.
 The Garden State Parkway was designed to have a natural feel.
 Many trees were planted, and the only signs were those for exits—there were no distracting billboards.
 Most of the signs were constructed from wood, or a dark-brown metal, instead of the chrome bars used on most other highways.
 The guardrails were also made from wood and dark metal.
 Most early overpasses were stone, but were later changed to concrete, with green rails and retro etchings, popular around the 1950s and 1960s.
 The parkway was designed to curve gently throughout its length so that drivers would remain alert and not fall asleep at the wheel.

-The highway was extended south to New Brunswick Avenue in Woodbridge Township, Middlesex County, on November 1 that year, In Cape May County, a 4 mi bypass of Cape May Court House opened on July 29, 1951, from exit 12 to the point where the parkway directly parallels U.S. Route 9 north of Burleigh.
+The highway was extended south to New Brunswick Avenue in Woodbridge Township, Middlesex County, on November 1 that year.
+In Cape May County, a 4 mi bypass of Cape May Court House opened on July 29, 1951, from exit 12 to the point where the parkway directly parallels US 9 north of Burleigh.
 However, due to a lack of funds, construction of the Route 4 Parkway stalled.
-The only segment to open was 1952, only the bypass of Toms River was opened on July 3.
+The only segment to open in 1952 was the bypass of Toms River, which opened on July 3.
 The solution was for the state to establish the New Jersey Highway Authority (NJHA) in April 1952 to oversee construction and operation of the remainder of the parkway as a self-liquidating toll road from Cape May to the New York state line.
 The parkway was extended north to Union Township on July 16, 1953.
-On September 16, 1953, pedestrians were banned from the parkway in order to increase safety on the segment with at-grade intersections.